Modoc Nation

 The Modoc Nation is a federally recognized tribe of Modoc people, located in Ottawa County in the northeast corner of Oklahoma and Modoc and Siskiyou counties in northeast California.
 The smallest tribe in the state, they are descendants of Captain Jack's band of Modoc people, removed in 1873 after the Modoc Wars from their traditional territory in northern California and southern Oregon.
 They were exiled to the Quapaw Agency in Indian Territory (now Oklahoma), where they were colocated with the Shawnee people from east of the Mississippi River.

-In the 1950s the federally recognized status of the Klamath Reservation (where other Modoc live) and the Modoc was terminated, ending federal assistance to the two tribes.
+In the 1950s, the federally recognized status of the Klamath Reservation (where other Modoc live) and the Modoc was terminated, ending federal assistance to the two tribes.
 The Modoc tribe in Oklahoma later reorganized independently and gained federal recognition in 1978.
 They have also acquired a land base and have introduced bison to their area.
-They have pursued several avenues of economic development in what was an inhospitable environment compared to northern California.
+They have pursued several avenues of economic development in what was an inhospitable environment compared to Northern California.

 Government

+The Modoc Nation is headquartered in Miami, Oklahoma, and based largely in Ottawa County.
+Of the 250 enrolled tribal citizens, 120 live within the state of Oklahoma.